JakimLi/gtable/README.md

     gTable.update([age: 25], where('name', eq('jakim')).and('id', eq(3)))

-After you override columns with columns method, you need to use the overriding column name in where any where statement
+After you override columns with columns method, you need to use the overriding column name in any where statement

     gTable.id('animal_id').columns([na: 'name', ag: 'age']).update([na: 'newname', ag: 3], where('id', eq(1)))